WindyDarian/collada-exporter/README.md

 # Godot Engine's "Better" Collada exporter for Blender

+> Windy Darian: tried to port this to Blender 2.80 but too much work ><.
+BUT I fixed a bug on gltf2 io exporter, so I am abandoning this and using blender->gltf2->Godot workflow!
+XD

 Enhanced Collada exporter for [Blender](https://www.blender.org), making the format viable for importing meshes into game engines such as [Godot Engine](https://godotengine.org) using a libre format.